symfony/symfony-docs/console.rst

     $ php bin/console app:create-user

-As you might expect, this command will do nothing as you didn't write any logic yet.
+As you might expect, this command will do nothing as you did not write any logic yet.
 Add your own logic inside the ``execute()`` method.

 Console Output